 Crashes on Staten Island; West Side Hwy; Park Ave. at 62nd St.; Bethpage, LI, Sunday June 12

 The common element for all of these crashes is SPEEDING, and apparently not alcohol.
-Our Mayor, who doesn't hesitate to speak out about such issues as national gun control and the need for more police surveillance, is totally silent about his city's speeding epidemic.
-He is looking the other way.
+Mayor Bloomberg, who doesn't hesitate to speak out about such issues as national gun control and the need for ever more police surveillance, is totally silent about his city's speeding epidemic.

 Next Day Coverage: